HoudouinPierre/FEMDA/README.md

 See ![demo.ipynb](demo.ipynb) for more.

 ## Abstract
-Linear and Quadraic Discriminant Analysis are well-known classical methods but suffer heavily from non-Gaussian class distributions and are very non-robust in contaminated datasets.
+Linear and Quadratic Discriminant Analysis are well-known classical methods but suffer heavily from non-Gaussian class distributions and are very non-robust in contaminated datasets.
 In this paper, we present a new discriminant analysis style classification algorithm that directly models noise and diverse shapes which can deal with a wide range of datasets.

 Each data point is modelled by its own arbitrary Elliptically Symmetrical (ES) distribution and its own arbitrary scale parameter, modelling directly very heterogeneous, non-i.i.d datasets.
 We show that maximum-likelihood parameter estimation and classification are simple and fast under this model.